 4. Create a local Group

 One of the new features we're in the process of introducing to Stitch is the concept of Stitch Groups.
-This is currently in Beta and is only available to full members of Stitch from the More top menu:
+This is currently in Beta and is only available to premium members of Stitch from the Community sub-menu:

 As Groups become established as a key way of connecting with local members around interests, everyone who joins Stitch in your area are going to see and get the opportunity to join local interest groups.

 So if you're keen to get your community started, go ahead and create some local groups!

 These can be quite general in nature ("Houston Stitchers", for example), or super-specific ("Houston ballet enthusiasts"), it's totally up to you.
 But either way, you're helping create a place for local members to connect and discuss what you want your local Stitch community to be.